• Europes biggest bike selection

 Is it stolen?

 The first check you need to make is if the bike is stolen.
 Bikes being stolen is a common practice for many thieves, and they will try and sell them on with a private sale.
-It’s not rare to hear stories of people who have bought a stolen bike and never knew until they have come to sell it.
+It’s not rare to hear stories of people who have bought a stolen bike and never knew until they came to sell it.

 Checking for broken and worn-out parts